 Once dry, look to remove any remaining debris or dirt from the tent before packing up.

 When your fabric is dry and debris-free, try to roll up the inner and outer tent fabrics rather than cramming them into the tent bag or stuffsack.

 This approach to packing your survival tent is considerably easier on the fabric and any specialized coatings of your tent and will ultimately ensure a longer life for your tent.

 With all of our rundowns and reviews, we reference as many expert sources, and real world user reviews as possible so we’re able to provide the most relevant and educational information on the ins and outs of the best survival tents.

 Finding the best survival tent for your specific situation is ultimately a highly personal activity with individual needs and preferences sometimes varying considerably between people, locations, and uses.

-With these considerations in mind, this guide looks to provide advice on our own opinions of the best survival tents available today, however, it’s always important to carry out your own due diligence to find the best solution for you when picking a suitable shelter solution that’s perfect for your situation.
+With these considerations in mind, this guide looks to provide advice on our own opinions of the best survival tents available today, however, it’s always important to carry out your own due diligence to find the best solution for you when picking a suitable survival tent or emergency shelter solution that’s perfect for your situation.